Testing Dates 2019-20 (Tentative)

 4 ELA/CSLA and Math testing (including DLM) between March 16 - April 3 is available, as needed depending on technology resources in each building.

 5 Although there is an early testing window, CDE stresses that to the extent possible, the schedules for alternate ELA/Math assessments and alternate science/SS should mirror the schedules for the PSAT/SAT and CMAS, respectively.

 Why do we administer these tests?
 All assessments in this schedule are mandated by state law; those mandated by federal law are noted with an *.

 How will results be used?
 Our district uses assessment results to plan professional development for educators, refine instructional strategies and foster student understanding of content measured in each assessment.
 The state of Colorado and others use these data to assign ratings to our schools.

 How long do these tests take?
 Estimated times represent time on test, but do not factor in preparing students and reading directions.
-For estimated times by grade for all state and district assessments throughout the school year, please refer to a table provided here.
+For estimated times by grade for all state and district assessments throughout the school year, please to the district testing time by grade.